Crisis-hit consumers shun Italian summer sales

 Parents resisted shopping for themselves to be able to afford clothes for their children in the first week of sales, Confesercenti said.

-Revenues also fell during the first week of summer discounts in neighboring France, as recession combined with bad weather to deter shoppers.
+Revenues also fell during the first week of summer discounts in neighbouring France, as recession combined with bad weather to deter shoppers.

 (Reporting By Isla Binnie; Editing by Kevin Liffey)